-Heading to a yoga retreat in Costa Rica frightened and excited me all at the same time.
+Heading to a yoga retreat in Costa Rica frightened and excited me all at the same time, if you’re looking to try and get away and practice some yoga with some experienced and enlightened teachers, you could try places such as the retreat in Costa Rica, as well as places like here too.
 The intimidating part was that it had been over a year since I had practiced any yoga; my mat was getting dusty in the back of the closet and my downward dog looked more like a lazy cat stretching.
 The thrilling part was that I would be spending a whole week at Blue Osa Yoga Retreat + Spa on Costa Rica’s Osa Peninsula, located on the countries southern Pacific coast.

 Blue Osa is known for practicing morning silence, exercising sustainable tourism, having a secluded beachfront property, healthy farm-to-table meals and as being a place to nourish the body, mind and spirit.